 PPF Costs $6,000+: Here's How to Get Equivalent Protection Without the Yellowing

 Let's talk about the elephant in the room.
 Paint Protection Film is expensive.
 A full-body PPF wrap on an SUV like a BMW X5 easily runs $6,000 to $8,000.
 And that's before you factor in the maintenance, the replacements, and the problems that come with the film itself.
-We had a BMW X5 owner come to us after getting quotes from three different PPF shops.
-The numbers were staggering.
-And the more he researched, the more concerns he found.
+We had a BMW X5 owner come to us looking for PPF-level protection without the price tag or the eventual yellowing.
+He regularly drives to Lake Tahoe and needed serious protection against highway rock chips and mountain road debris.
+The more he researched PPF, the more concerns he found.
 PPF yellows over time from UV exposure.
 Edges lift and peel, especially on curved panels.
 The film needs replacement every 5-7 years (that's another $6,000+).
 Trapped moisture under lifted edges can actually damage the paint it's supposed to protect.
 And visible seam lines along every panel edge change the look of the vehicle.
 He asked us a simple question: is there a better way?
 The answer is Icon Rocklear.
-We applied our permanent coating system to his X5 for a fraction of the cost of full-body PPF.
-Icon Rocklear bonds directly to the paint surface at a molecular level, creating a hardened protective layer that resists rock chips, UV damage, chemical etching, bird droppings, and scratches.
-The same threats PPF is designed to protect against.
-But here's where it gets interesting.
+We applied a custom multi-layer coating system to his X5: 3 layers of Icon Rocklear on the front end for maximum rock chip protection on his Tahoe runs, and 2 layers on the rest of the body.
+This gives him equivalent thickness and protection where he needs it most, with full coverage everywhere else.
+And unlike PPF, no disassembly was required.
+We protected his doors without removing a single handle or mirror.
 Icon Rocklear doesn't yellow.
 Ever.
 It doesn't peel, lift, or trap moisture.
 There are no visible seams or edges.
 And it doesn't need to be replaced every 5-7 years.
-The protection is permanent.
+The protection is permanent, backed by a 15+ year warranty that outlasts traditional protection films.
 Let's do the math.
 Over a 15-year ownership period, a single PPF application costs $6,000-$8,000 and needs replacement at least twice.
 That's $18,000-$24,000 in film alone, plus maintenance costs.
 Icon Rocklear is a one-time investment that lasts the life of the vehicle.
 You pay once and you're done.
 For this X5 owner, the decision was clear.
 He got better protection, a cleaner look without film edges, zero yellowing risk, and dramatically lower lifetime cost.
-His X5 looks better than the day it left the dealership.
-And he's never had to worry about film lifting in the Bay Area heat.
-I think PPF has been ripping people off financially for way too long.
-The technology came out in the 1960s for helicopter blades during Vietnam, and it hasn't changed much since.
-If you've been quoted $6,000+ and you're wondering if it's worth it, come talk to us.
-We'll show you what permanent protection actually looks like.
+His X5's unique metallic color looks stunning with the mirror finish, and he never has to worry about film lifting in the Bay Area heat or on the road to Tahoe.

 Category: